Anfauglith/iop-blockchain-tool/README.md

 * -Action
  *ADD*:  adds a public key into the miner white list.
   *REM*:  removes a public key from the miner white list.
+  *ENABLE_CAP*: enables the miner cap on the blockchain.
+  *DISABLE_CAP*: enables the miner cap on the blockchain.

   * -private: the **master private key** allowed to execute this transactions.